skasn/shape_align/other/sites/README.md

-# FASTA files used for shape alignment
+# BED and FASTA files used for shape alignment

 Sequences are centered on peak midpoints; sequence names contain midpoint and Fast/Slow designation where appropriate.
 Other data in sequence names are taken from the Supp.
 Table of Zentner, et al. Nat Comm 2015.